mittelmark/DGTcl/lib/mkdoc/mkdoc.md

 ## <a name='install'>INSTALLATION</a>

 The mkdoc::mkdoc package can be installed either as command line application or as a Tcl module.
-It requires the Markdown package from tcllib to be installed.
+It requires the markdown, cmdline, yaml and textutils packages from tcllib to be installed.

+Installation as command line application is easiest by downloading the file [mkdoc-0.6.bin](https://raw.githubusercontent.com/mittelmark/DGTcl/master/bin/mkdoc-0.6.bin), which contains the main script file and all required libraries, to your local machine.
+Rename this file to mkdoc, make it executable and coy it to a folder belonging to your PATH variable.

-Installation as command line application can be done by copying the `mkdoc.tcl` as `mkdoc` to a directory which is in your executable path.
+Installation as command line application can be as well done by copying the `mkdoc.tcl` as `mkdoc` to a directory which is in your executable path.
 You should make this file executable using `chmod`.
-There exists as well a standalone script which does not need already installed tcllib package.
-You can download this script named: `mkdoc-version.app` from the [chiselapp release page](https://chiselapp.com/user/dgroth/repository/tclcode/wiki?name=releases).

-Installation as Tcl module is achieved by copying the file `mkdoc.tcl` to a place which is your Tcl module path as `mkdoc/mkdoc-0.1.tm` for instance.
+Installation as Tcl package by copying the mkdoc folder to a folder which is in your library path for Tcl.
+Alternatively you can install it as Tcl mode by copying it in your module path as `mkdoc-0.6.0.tm` for instance.
 See the [tm manual page](https://www.tcl.tk/man/tcl8.6/TclCmd/tm.htm)

 ## <a name='see'>SEE ALSO</a>

 - [tcllib](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/index.md) for the Markdown and the textutil packages
-- [dgtools](https://chiselapp.com/user/dgroth/repository/tclcode) project for example help page
 - [pandoc](https://pandoc.org) - a universal document converter
 - [Ruff!](https://github.com/apnadkarni/ruff) Ruff! documentation generator for Tcl using Markdown syntax as well

 ## <a name='changes'>CHANGES</a>

-- 2019-11-19 Relase 0.1
+- 2019-11-19 Release 0.1
 - 2019-11-22 Adding direct conversion from Markdown files to HTML files.
 - 2019-11-27 Documentation fixes
 - 2019-11-28 Kit version